barryrgreer-hue/aurora-constitution/README.md

 Five rounds of discussion per question

-A combined answer was produced with 100% consensus.
+A combined answer was produced with 100% consensus

 What you get here

-A plain-English constitution with clear principles (safety, integrity, human veto, auditing, labeling, dual modes, and room to grow).
+A constitution with clear principles (safety, integrity, human veto, auditing, labeling, dual modes, and room to grow).

 A tiny “decision rule” anyone can apply: measure risk, measure benefit, decide yes or no.